pgundral/solanum-introgression/README.md

 ![tomato phylogeny](data/tomato_clades_messeder.png)

 Moderm tomatoes are mostly varieites of _S. lycospericum_, but wild species and wild-crop hybrids grow readily in warm regions of the Americas.
 It is proposed that _S. pimpinellifolium_ is a wild ancestor of modern tomatoes, and may have contributed a significant portion of genetic material to _S. lycospericum_.
-However, more recent admixture has occured, either naturally or by intentional breeding, that has conferred traits like disease resistance into moderm varieties ([Menda et. al.](https://doi.org/10.1186/s12870-014-0287-2))
+However, more recent admixture has occured, either naturally or by intentional breeding, that has conferred traits like disease resistance into modern varieties ([Menda et. al.](https://doi.org/10.1186/s12870-014-0287-2))

 Here, I propose an analysis on chromosomes 1 and 7 of the tomato genome to detect introgressive and selective signals, particularly at loci connected to drought tolerance (below):